Larissa Werbicki

 Larissa Werbicki (born 28 June 1996) is a Canadian rower.

 Career

-Werbicki won a bronze medal at the 2014 Youth Olympics in the coxless pairs event alongside Caileigh Filmer and a silver medal at the 2014 World Rowing Junior Championships in the pairs event alongside Filmer.
+Werbicki won a bronze medal at the 2014 Summer Youth Olympics in the coxless pairs event alongside Caileigh Filmer and a silver medal at the 2014 World Rowing Junior Championships in the pairs event alongside Filmer.

 She competed at the 2019 Pan American Games where she won a silver medal in the coxless pair event alongside Jessie Loutit.

-In 2020, Werbicki was selected to be part of the Team Canada class of 2020-2022 at the Smith School of Business.
+In 2020, Werbicki was selected to be part of the Team Canada class of 2020–2022 at the Smith School of Business.